Juvenile Defense Lawyer Crawford County, MO

 Juvenile Detention

-In cases of severe or repeated offenses, the court may mandate juvenile confinement or placement outside of the home in the Crawford County, MO area.
+In cases of severe or repeated offenses, the court may mandate juvenile detention or placement outside of the home in the Crawford County, MO area.
 This frequently occurs when rehabilitation within the community is deemed unfeasible.

 Record Expungement